 Restoring your credit score after a late payment can take months or years.

 FICO has published data indicating that mortgage payments that are late by 30 days can affect your credit score for 9 months to 3 years.
 Payments that are late by 90+ days can affect your score for up to seven years, with higher scores taking longer to fully recover.8

 How long does payment history information stay on my credit report?

 Most payment history information stays on your credit report for up to seven years.
 It’s probably slightly less than seven years (81 months) for your Equifax credit report, whereas it’s exactly seven years (84 months) for your Experian and TransUnion reports.

-That means, if you get a late or missed payment, it’ll be seen by lenders for approximately seven years from the date of delinquency.
-The same goes for most other derogatory items such as late payments, collections, and repossessions.
-Only bankruptcies can sometimes be reported for longer (for up to 10 years).
+For example, a late payment will stay on your credit report for seven years from the date of delinquency, and it’ll be visible to lenders during that time.
+The same goes for most other derogatory items, such as collections and repossessions, although bankruptcies can sometimes be reported for up to 10 years.
 9

 However, as mentioned, negative information on your payment history will affect your credit score less and less over time.
 Your score may recover before the negative items drop off your credit report.